nathaliesommer/PredPrey-HabitatDomains/README.md

 #### (1) Reports

 _Start here.
-The ODDs contain the full model descriptions_
+The ODDs contain the full model descriptions._

 - ODD for the 5-year Netlogo model
 - ODD for the supplemental 1-year Netlogo model